Shinoa-Fores/bip0032sbcl/README.md

 CebQefqW9HGKfcVit1zP2VFzFF1o2V6EHh87CrRD91aE
 4B1WboXeevEDCem7GcEyuRer9moByPZcF3mKdQazsXZw

-5. Use the extended public key of the root (from Steps 1 and 2) to compute the extended public key of the child with index 7 from the root.
+Step 5.
+Use the extended public key of the root (from Steps 1 and 2) to compute the extended public key of the child with index 7 from the root.
 Note that the public key part matches the public key computed in Step 4, and the chain code corresponds to the chain code computed in Step 3.